syncfusion-content/javascript-docs/js/Diagram/Automatic-Layout.md

 ### Layout Margin

-Layout provides support to add some blank space in the layout bounds.
+Layout provides support to add some blank space between the layout bounds/viewport and the layout.
+The `margin` property of the layout allows you to set the blank space.

-The following code illustrates how to customize the layout margin
+The following code illustrates how to set the layout margin.

 {% highlight js %}